influxdata/flux/docs/SPEC.md

     PostfixOperator          = MemberExpression
                              | CallExpression
                              | IndexExpression .
-### Program
+### Packages

-A Flux program is a sequence of statements and optionally a package clause and import declarations.
+Flux source is organized into packages.
+A package consists of one or more source files.
+Each source file is parsed individually and composed into a single package.

-    Program = [ PackageClause ] [ ImportList ] StatementList .
+    File = [ PackageClause ] [ ImportList ] StatementList .
     ImportList = { ImportDeclaration } .

-### Statements

-A statement controls execution.

-    Statement = OptionStatement
-              | VariableAssignment
-              | ReturnStatement
-              | ExpressionStatement .

 #### Package clause